-Dr. Yong Lao will attend HOM project meetings, held quarterly at Battelle in Duxbury (March, June, September, and December) and in other months at MWRA in the Charlestown Navy Yard.
+Dr. Yong Lao will attend monthly HOM project monthly meetings, held occasionally at Battelle in Duxbury but most months at MWRA in the Charlestown Navy Yard or by conference call.
 Generally these meetings are held on the last Wednesday morning of the month.
-DLS holds an internal weekly scheduling and coordination meeting on Tuesdays, which are attended by the DLS Lab Managers and Supervisors.
+DLS holds an internal weekly scheduling and coordination meeting on Tuesdays, which is attended by the DLS Lab Managers and Supervisors.